laravel/docs/homestead.md

 ### Connecting To Your Databases

+A `homestead` database is configured for both MySQL and Postgres out of the box.
+For even more convenience, Laravel's `local` database configuration is set to use this database by default.

 To connect to your MySQL or Postgres database from your main machine via Navicat or Sequel Pro, you should connect to `127.0.0.1` and port 33060 (MySQL) or 54320 (Postgres).
 The username and password for both databases is `vagrant` / `secret`.

 > **Note:** You should only use these non-standard ports when connecting to the databases from your main machine.
 You will use the default 3306 and 5432 ports in your Laravel database configuration file since Laravel is running _within_ the Virtual Machine.